 On 2017, the Food and Drug Administration (FDA) released the news that a new but rare type of cancer called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) has been discovered and the primary victims are those patients who underwent breast augmentation or reconstruction using breast implants.

 According to the FDA, patients with textured breast implants are more prone to develop this rare type of cancer.
-A statistics study showed that one in 30,000 women with textured breast implants could develop BIA-ACLC.
+A statistics study showed that 1 in 30,000 women with textured breast implants could develop BIA-ACLC.

 Breast implants cancer: Is BIA-ACLC a recurring breast cancer?